Man smiling next to quote. I'm alive because I wasn't afraid to ask.

 Payment

-Most insurance plans, including Medicaid and Medicare, cover colon cancer screenings starting at age 50.
-If you are between ages 45 and 49, coverage for screening varies.
-Consult with your health care provider about your colon cancer risk and with your insurer about your coverage before your screening test.
+Most insurance plans, including Medicaid and Medicare, cover colon cancer screenings.
+However, coverage can vary.
+Consult with your health care provider and insurer about coverage before your screening test.

 If you do not have insurance, you may be eligible to sign up for low- or no-cost coverage.
-You can also get free in-person assistance signing up for a plan.
+Call 311 for free enrollment assistance.
+You can also get free assistance signing up for a plan.

 Choosing a Colon Cancer Screening Test